Already in force

-The CISO Learning Journey · 26 weekly articles
+The CISO Learning Journey · 27 weekly articles

 Shadow AI governance,

-six phases, twenty-six weeks.
+six phases, twenty-seven weeks.

 A structured competence-building series for mid-market CISOs, General Counsel, board members, CFOs, and IT Directors.
 Mission: educate security professionals on the fast-moving AI and agentic-AI governance landscape — the new tools, the new failure modes, the new regulatory obligations — and how the security stack you already run relates to a new governance category that did not exist eighteen months ago.